remisiki/trace/README.md

 docker run -d --name trace -p 8000:8000 --env-file .env akiyiwen/trace:latest
 ```

 To specify the application host port, change the parameter after `-p` to be `${your port}:8000`.
 Do not change the second port value.
-Then webpage is default hosted at `/trace`, so you can go to `http://localhost:8000/trace` to view the app.
+The webpage is default hosted at `/trace`, so you can go to `http://localhost:8000/trace` to view the app.
 You can also host the docker container behind another server and visit through the public url.

 ### Manual build